imgag/ClinCNV/doc/preliminary_steps.md

 * text files with comma separated sample IDs where each line contains IDs of tumor and normal samples _(order is important)_ for **somatic** framework

-## ClinCNV's input files you can get if you use whole genome sequencing (below "WGS")

-* on-target read coverage (has to be supported by on-target `.bed` file, generation of such file from coordinates of reference genome's chromosomes will be explained below)

-* B-allele frequency files (for somatic framework)

 ## Generation of `.bed` files (on- and off-target)